micmejia/bible-dump/AMPC/Acts/Acts 23.md

-Then a great uproar ensued, and some of the scribes of the Pharisees' party stood up and thoroughly fought the case, [contending fiercely] and declaring, We find nothing evil _or_ wrong in this man.
-But if a spirit or an angel [really] spoke to him--? _Let us not fight against God_!
+Then a great uproar ensued, and some of the scribes of the Pharisees' party stood up and thoroughly fought the case, [contending fiercely] and declaring, We find nothing evil or wrong in this man.
+But if a spirit or an angel [really] spoke to him--?
+Let us not fight against God!